 Montreal fully deserves its title as ‘The Paris of North America’ because there isn’t another city on the continent that compares to it.
 Montrealers embrace their rich history and French speaking culture and the city has food that rivals any place in the world.
 This makes it the perfect destination to celebrate a wedding anniversary or another romantic occasion.

-We were hosted by the Quebec Tourism Board (#QuebecOriginal) and Tourism Montreal (#MTLmoments).
+Disclosure: We were hosted by the Quebec Tourism Board (#QuebecOriginal) and Tourism Montreal (#MTLmoments).
 We thank them for their wonderful hospitality during our amazing 11 year wedding anniversary weekend.
 But all opinions and photos in this article are our own.
+Also, this article contains some affiliate links.